szabgab/slides/python/basic2.md

 ![](examples/basics/rectangular.py)

-Same in Python 2
+* For historical reasons we also have the solution in Python 2

 ![](examples/basics/rectangular_python2.py)

 ## Solution: Calculator
 {id: solution-calculator}

+{aside}
+Here I used the `format` method of the strings to insert the value of op in the `{}` placeholder.
+We'll learn about this later on.
+{/aside}

 ![](examples/basics/calculator.py)

-Same in Python 2
+* For historical reasons we also have the solution in Python 2

 ![](examples/basics/calculator_python2.py)